n8n-io/n8n-docs/docs/hosting/external-storage.md

 }
 ```

 Once you finish creating the bucket, you will have a host, bucket name and region, and an access key ID and secret access key.
-You will need to set them in n8n's environment.
+You need to set them in n8n's environment:

 ```sh
 export N8N_EXTERNAL_STORAGE_S3_HOST=... # example: s3.us-east-1.amazonaws.com